 Day - 10

-Location: Cusco - Your overnight bus should arrive in Cusco between 6.30 and 7.30 am.
-Head to the hotel in town for breakfast.
-Your leader will then give you the choice of heading straight out for an orientation walk; alternatively the group may decide to have some time to rest for a few hours, in which case the orientation walk will be done in the afternoon.
-During the walking tour you’ll visit the facade of Qoricancha temple, the local San Pedro market, the main square, past the 12 Angled Stone, Regocijo Square and San Blas Square.
-The order of visiting these locations, may vary according to hotel location and your tour leader’s preference.
-In your free time may want to book some of the optional activities available in Cusco.
-In the evening, attend a briefing on the Inca Trail hike which begins tomorrow.
+Location: Cusco - Arrive in Cusco on your overnight bus sometime between 6.30 and 7.30 am.
+On arrival, transfer to your hotel to drop your bags and head into town for breakfast.
+Afterwards, your leader will give you the choice of heading straight out for an orientation walk or resting in the hotel for a few hours before a stroll in the afternoon.
+On your leader-led tour you’ll visit the facade of Qoricancha temple, local San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
+This afternoon, enjoy some more time at your leisure to explore Cusco.
+In the evening, join your group leader and fellow travellers for an Inca Trail and Machu Picchu briefing.

 Day - 11

 Location: Inca Trail, Inca Quarry Trail or Train option - Depending on your pre-arranged travel arrangements, during the next four days you may: hike the Classic Inca Trail, hike the Inca Quarry Trail or stay in Cusco for another two days before taking the train to Aguas Calientes.
-While away from Cusco, the bulk of your luggage will be stored at your hotel.
-If you’re hiking the Inca Trail or the Inca Quarry Trail, the evening before you leave Cusco you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
-Your team of porters will carry these bags for you, together with the food and equipment for the trail.
-Please note that you won't have access to these items until the end of each day, as the porters will always be ahead of the group.
-If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and only travel with the necessary items for the next few days.
 Route 1 Classic Inca Trail: Travel by minivan to the 82 km marker and meet your crew of local porters, cook and guide.
 The first day includes uphill trekking to the campsite, which is at 3100 metres above sea level.
 On the way you’ll see the ruins of Llactapata, which was burnt to the ground by the last Inca emperor to discourage Spanish pursuit down the trail.
 In the evening, set up camp while the cook makes dinner.
 Notes: The Inca Trail is within the abilities of most reasonably fit people, but please come prepared, as the trail is 45 km long and often steep.
 Each day's journey generally consists of seven hours of walking (uphill and downhill), with stops for snacks and lunch.
 Trekking usually begins at 7 am (except on the fourth morning) and you reach the campsite around 5 pm.
 Accommodation on the trek is camping (three nights).
 Double tents (twin-share) and foam camping mats will be provided.
 The porters will set up the tents while the cook prepares meals.
 Route 2 Inca Quarry Trail: Make an early start today and drive to Choquequilla, a small ceremonial place where Incas worshipped the moon.
 Drive to the starting point of the trek, Rafq'a, and meet the horsemen who join us on the hike.
 After an hour’s walk, reach the small community of Socma.
 Carry on to the Perolniyoc cascade lookout, an opportunity to stop for photos and a food break.
 Continue to the campsite, which is 3700 metres above sea level.
 You should reach the campsite around lunchtime.
 After lunch, set off to explore the Q'orimarca archaeological site, which once served as a checkpoint to the Incas.
 Notes: The Inca Quarry Trail is within the abilities of most reasonably fit people.
 The hike is 26 km long in total and its highest pass is at 4450 metres above sea level.
 Throughout the trek, horses will carry your gear and camping equipment.
 The first two nights are spent camping and the third night you will stay at a simple hotel.
 Double tents (twin-share) and foam camping mats will be provided.
 The porters will set up the tents while the cook prepares meals.
 Route 3 Train: For those travellers disinterested in hiking the trail or who are unable to, spend two extra nights in Cusco before travelling by bus to Ollantaytambo.
 From here take a train through the winding Urubamba Valley to the town of Aguas Calientes where you’ll spend a third night.
-Please note: Included lunch and dinner on this day is for people trekking the Inca or Inca Quarry Trail only.

 Day - 12